Density of group languages in shift spaces: Group languages and skew products

 More generally, $T_\varphi$ satisfies, for every $n\in\Z$,

 where $\varphi^{(n)}$ is defined by

 The map $(n,x)\mapsto \varphi^{(n)}(x)$ is the \emph{cocycle} defined by $\varphi$.
-When the morphism $\varphi$ is clear from context, we often simply write $T$ and $G\skewprod X$.
-Skew products constitute one of the basic extensions of dynamical systems; see e.g. \cite{CFS:82,Petersen1983}.
+When the morphism $\varphi$ is clear from context, we may simply write $T$ and $G\skewprod X$.
+Skew products constitute one of the basic extensions of dynamical systems; see e.g.~\cite{CFS:82,Petersen1983}.

-\begin{lemma} The skew product $G\skewprod X$ is topologically conjugate to a shift space on $G\times A$ via the map $\Psi\colon G\skewprod X\to (G\times A)^\Z$ defined by
+\begin{lemma} The skew product $G\skewprod_{\varphi} X$ is topologically conjugate to a shift space on $G\times A$ via the map $\Psi\colon G\skewprod_{\varphi} X\to (G\times A)^\Z$ defined by

 \end{lemma}